AbbasAqeel1/Entity-Framework-Core/README.md

 This repo is about Entity Framework concepts.
-All the info and the lessons and resources belongs to Metigator chanel on youtube.
+All the info and the lessons and resources belongs to Metigator channel on youtube.
 I used it just for practice.